 It’s so easy to do, isn’t it?
 I wish I were like her.
-I wish that was my story.
+That would be a better story.
 If only I had that job.
-If only I had that body.
-I wish I was that kind of mom.
-I wish we had that kind of money.
+I wish I had that body.
+She’s a better mom.
+If only we had that kind of money.
 I want his career trajectory, her opportunities, that life.

-In that moment, God convicted me.
-Because to compare myself to another and think that maybe I would be better off, I would be more loved, I would be more significant, if I were them, is an affront against my Creator.
+At that moment, God convicted me.
+Because to compare myself to another and think that maybe I would be better off, more loved, more significant, if I were them, is an affront to my Creator.

 Who we are, where we are, what we’re doing, what we are able to do–it’s God’s poetry.
 He wrote us this way.
 We are designed by the ultimate designer.
 He delights in how He has made us.
-He loves what He has created.
+What He has created in us He loves.
 He wouldn’t have us any other way.

-So when you are tempted to look sideways and think, “Maybe that life would be better than this one,” banish the thought.
+So when you are tempted to look sideways and compare, “Maybe that life would be better than this one,” banish the thought.
 It’s a lie from the pit of hell.

 It takes our eyes off what He has made is in us that is so very good.

-It diminishes our view of what He has given us to offer the world.
+Our view of what He has given us to offer the world gets diminished.